-Getting H1B visa health insurance can be confusing, especially if you are unfamiliar with the American health care system.
-As a matter off fact, health insurance in the US can be confusing to the citizens themselves, let alone foreigners.
+Getting H1B visa health insurance can be confusing, especially if you are unfamiliar with the American healthcare system.
+As a matter of fact, the healthcare system in the US can be confusing to the citizens themselves, let alone foreigners.

 Do H1B Visa Holders Need to Get Health Insurance in the United States?

 All H1B visa holders need to obtain health insurance while they are living and working in the United States.
-Because of the high cost of health care in the US, living there without health insurance is not a practical option.
+Because of the high cost of healthcare in the US, living there without adequate coverage is not a practical option.
 But when it comes to private H1B health insurance (ie. not ACA-compliant), you need it if:

-- You are not eligible for ACA-compliant health insurance yet (you have just gotten your H1B visa); or
+- You are not eligible for ACA-compliant medical insurance yet (you have just gotten your H1B visa); or

-You can compare H1B visa health insurance plans and get a free quote here.
+You can compare plans and get a free quote here.

 If you have any family members with you in the US, such as your spouse and children, you have to get health insurance for your dependents as well, or they can be added to your plan.

-Once you and your family members become eligible to get a Green Card, you will have to get health insurance for Green Card holders.
+Once you and your family members become eligible to get a Green Card, you will have to get medical insurance for Green Card holders.

 Types of H1B Health Insurance

-The type of H1B health insurance you need (or more accurately, the type of H1B health insurance you are eligible for) depends on your residence status.
+The type of H1B health insurance you need or, more accurately are eligible for, depends on your residence status.
 Therefore, you can have: